hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

        ProtocolVersion client_version = { 254,252 };    /* DTLS v1.3 */
        Random random;
        opaque legacy_session_id<0..32>;
        opaque legacy_cookie<0..2^8-1>;                  // DTLS
        CipherSuite cipher_suites<2..2^16-2>;
        opaque legacy_compression_methods<1..2^8-1>;
        Extension extensions<0..2^16-1>;
    } ClientHello;
 ~~~~

-client_version
+client_version:
 : The version of the DTLS protocol by which the client wishes to
 communicate during this session.
 This SHOULD be the latest (highest
 valued) version supported by the client.
 For the DTLS 1.3 version of the
 specification, the version will be { 254,252 }.

-random
+random:
 : Same as for TLS 1.3

-legacy_session_id
+legacy_session_id:
 : Same as for TLS 1.3

-legacy_cookie
+legacy_cookie:
 : A DTLS 1.3-only client MUST set the legacy_cookie field to zero length.

-cipher_suites
+cipher_suites:
 : Same as for TLS 1.3

-legacy_compression_methods
+legacy_compression_methods:
 : Same as for TLS 1.3

-extensions
+extensions:
 : Same as for TLS 1.3
 {:br }

 The first message each side transmits in each handshake always has
    message_seq = 0.
 Whenever each new message is generated, the
    message_seq value is incremented by one.
 Note that in the case of a
-   rehandshake, this implies that the HelloRequest will have message_seq
+   rehandshake, this implies that the HelloRetryRequest  will have message_seq
    = 0 and the ServerHello will have message_seq = 1.
 When a message is
    retransmitted, the same message_seq value is used.

 Here is an example:

 ~~~~
          Client                             Server